dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/develop-in-the-cloud.md

 :::tip Stay informed

-To stay informed on IDE updates, read [dbt Cloud IDE release notes](/tags/ide), or refer to the [IDE user interface](/docs/cloud/dbt-cloud-ide/ide-glossary) for comprehensive definitions and terminology of user interface elements.
+To stay informed on IDE updates, read [dbt Cloud IDE release notes](/tags/ide), or refer to the [IDE glossary](/docs/cloud/dbt-cloud-ide/ide-glossary) for comprehensive definitions and terminology of user interface elements.

 :::